 On this page

-The Nurse Practitioner Training Support Scheme (NPTSS) will offer tailored, wraparound support to registered nurses and employers throughout the practicum paper(s) and post-registration transition.
-Support will include mentoring, pastoral care, clinical placement coordination, employer engagement and structured support to safely embed the nurse practitioner role.
+The Nurse Practitioner Training Support Scheme offers tailored, wraparound support to registered nurses on the pathway to nurse practitioner and their employers throughout practicum papers and post nurse practitioner registration transition.
+Support includes mentoring, pastoral care, clinical placement coordination, employer engagement, and structured assistance to embed the nurse practitioner role safely.

 Elements supported within the scheme: